Llano del Rio: Economy

 Although Llano did not export goods to outside markets, its local economy was almost completely sustaining.
 The economy included a paint shop, agriculture, orchards, a poultry yard, a rabbitry, a print shop, and a fish hatchery.

 Despite the arid environment and sandy soil, Llano’s farms flourished.
 Using the water purchased by the Llano Del Rio Company, Llano’s farmers transformed the dry soil into fertile farmland.
 Southern California’s warm climate proved to be ideal for agricultural production.
 Alfalfa, corn, and grain were Llano’s staple crops.
 By 1916, Llano grew ninety percent of the food eaten at the colony.
 However, agricultural exports were prevented by Llano’s distance from a train depot.
 Though Llano’s export economy never developed much, some goods, such as rag rugs and underwear, were sold at external markets.

 Education

-Llano had a good school system, which followed both the Montessori and the Industrial principles of teaching.
+Llano had a school system, which followed both the Montessori and the Industrial principles of teaching.
 Montessori and Industrial schools encourage practical and active learning, teaching methods consistent with socialist values.
 In the Industrial School or Kids’ Colony children raised livestock, built the school’s facilities, made their own laws, and held their own disciplinary hearings.
 Consistent with Llano’s philosophy of gender division of labor, girls were registered into the “domestic science department.”